tsrodf/rasa-bot/README.md

 ## Limitations

-- A rasa-bot uses pre-trained NLU data, which means it can only assign intents to incomming user messages that are known to him.
+- A rasa-bot uses pre-trained NLU data, which means that only entities declared in the NLU data can be recognized and assigned to incomming user messages.
+- Rasa is not compatible with Python versions above 3.8v.
+- Rasa's universe is wide but relatively poorly documented, so that it requires time to learn about all of its options.

-## Possible enhacements
+## Possible Enhacements
 - Add corpus
   - Example: [Building a rasa chatbot to perform a movie search](https://medium.com/betacom/building-a-rasa-chatbot-to-perform-movie-search-60cea9829e60)
 - webui hosten und text to speech

 ## Guidelines

-### Installation with conda
+### Installation with Conda

-1. Create conda environment: `conda create --name <name> python=3.8`
+1. Open a terminal window and run `conda create --name <name> python=3.8` to create a conda environment.
-2. Activate environment: `conda activate <name>`
+2. Run `conda activate <name>` to activate the created environment.
-3. Install rasa: `pip install rasa`
+3. Run `pip install rasa` to install rasa.

+#### Create new Project

-4. Create folder *rasa* and cd into it.
+4. Create folder *rasa* and change to this directory.
 5. Run `rasa init` to create a new project with example training data, actions, and config files.

+#### Install existing Project

+4. Change to *rasa* directory.
+5. Run `rasa train` to train a new model according to the given data.

 ### Interaction

 #### Interact through Shell

-1. Activate the environment in which rasa has been installed.
+1. Open two terminal windows and activate the environment in which rasa has been installed.
+2. Run `rasa run actions` in one of them to use registered actions.
-2. Run `rasa shell` to load the trained model and interact with the bot on the command line.
+3. Run `rasa shell` in the other one to load the trained model and interact with the bot on the command line.
+To stop the process run `/stop`.
-3. Run to stop shell: `/stop`

 #### Interact with REST-Service